 The Enterprise's Risk Management program includes both self-insured (i.e., self-retention) and insured exposures at risk.
 Risk assessments and purchasing of insurance coverage are collaboratively coordinated by SFPUC Risk Management and the City's Office of Risk Management.
 With certain exceptions, the City and the Enterprise's general approach is to first evaluate the exposure at risk for self-insurance.
-Based on this analysis, internal mitigation strategies and financing through a self-retention mechanism is generally more economical as the SFPUC in coordination with the City Attorney's Office administers, adjusts, settles, defends, and pays claims from budgeted resources (i.e., pay-as-you-go fund).
+Based on this analysis, internal mitigation strategies and financing through a self-retention mechanism is generally more economical as the SFPUC in coordination with the City Attorney's Office, administers, adjusts, settles, defends, and pays claims from budgeted resources (i.e., pay-as-you-go fund).
 When economically more viable or when required by debt financing covenants, the Enterprise obtains commercial insurance.
 At least annually, the City actuarially determines general liability and workers' compensation risk exposures.
 The Enterprise does not maintain commercial earthquake coverage, with certain minor exceptions, such as a sub-limit for fire-sprinkler leakage due to earthquake under the SFPUC Property Insurance program.
+In the past three years, there was no settlements that exceeded insurance coverage.

-Risk Coverage Approach (a) General liability Self-Insured (b) Workers' compensation Self-Insured through Citywide Pool (c) Property Purchased Insurance and Self-Insured (d) Public officials liability Purchased Insurance (e) Employment practices liab ility Purchased Insurance (f) Crime Purchased Insurance (g) Electronic data processing Purchased Insurance and Self-Insured (h) Surety bonds Purchased and Contractually Transferred (i) Errors and omissions Combination of Self-Insured and Contractual Risk Transfer (j) Professional liability Combination of Self-Insured and Contractual Risk Transfer (k) Builders' risk Contractually Transferred
+Risk Coverage Approach (a) General liability Self-Insured (b) Workers' compensation Self-Insured through Citywide Pool (c) Property Purchased Insurance and Self-Insured (d) Public officials liability Purchased Insurance (e) Employment practices liability Purchased Insurance (f) Cyber Liability Purchased Insurance (g) Crime Purchased Insurance (h) Electronic data processing Purchased Insurance and Self-Insured (i) Surety bonds Purchased and Contractual Risk Transfer (j) Errors and omissions Purchased and Contractual Risk Transfer (k) Builders' risk Contractual Risk Transfer